DipeshTest/rdsutils/README.md

 ---

 # AWS RDS Services
-This activity allows you to Start, Stop, Reboot and Delete specicfied AWS RDS Instance.
+This activity allows you to Start, Stop, Reboot and Delete specified AWS RDS Instance.
 This activity is built by Team AllStars.

 ## Installation